JDCodeIt/node_rental/README.md

 Right clicking the rental node:

- if the owner: allows the owner to add and remove items for rent, similar to chests.
+- if the owner: allows the owner to add and remove items for rent, similar to chests.

- if another player: allows to browse items for rent.
+- if another player: allows to browse items for rent.

 Moving an item from the for rent area to the player's inventory updates the total daily rent amount.

-    Moving an item from the players invnetory to the rental office inventory cancels the player's rent for that item
+Moving an item from the players inventory to the rental office inventory cancels the player's rent for that item

 Rent is applied daily at Minetest time 00:00.
 Money is moved from the renter's account to the rental office owner's account.